Jesuit Terms G

 GC 35 - 2008 Election of Fr.
 Adolfo Nicolas as the new Superior General of the Society

 GC 34 - 1995

 GC 33 - 1983 Election of Fr.
 Peter-Hans Kolvenbach as the new Superior General of the Society

 GC 32 - 1974-1975

 - See Service of Faith and Promotion of Social Justice

-To read a mini-bio of Margaret Farrell George, click here.
+To read Margaret Farrell George's whole story, click here.

 Various titles or names are given to the Mystery underlying all that exists — e.g., the Divine, Supreme Being, the Absolute, the Transcendent, the All-Holy — but all of these are only "pointers" to a Reality beyond human naming and beyond our limited human comprehension.
 Still, some conceptions are taken to be less inadequate than others within a given tradition founded in revelation.
 Thus, Jews reverence "the Lord" (the name of God, YHWH, is holy and its vocalization unknown); and Muslims worship "Allah" (the [only] God).

 Christians conceive of the one God as "Trinity," as having three "ways of being": (1) Creator and covenant partner (from Hebrew tradition) or "Father" (the "Abba" of Jesus' experience); (2) incarnate (enfleshed) in Jesus — the "Son"; and (3) present everywhere in the world through the "Spirit."
 Ignatius of Loyola had a strong Trinitarian sense of God, but he was especially fond of the expression "the Divine Majesty" stressing the greatness or "godness" of God; and the 20th century Jesuit theologian Karl Rahner could talk of "the incomprehensible Mystery of self-giving Love."